 Rosemary is a lovely and fragrant herb that originates from the Mediterranean.
 It is used in cooking, condiments, for health benefits, and body cosmetics such as creams and perfumes.
 It is defined as a perennial shrub with blue, tiny flowers.

-Rosemary is highly fragrant, with a unique scent and flavor.
-It has been described as having a sweet resinous flavor with aromatic notes.
+Rosemary is highly fragrant, with a unique scent and flavour.
+It has been described as having a sweet resinous flavour with aromatic notes.

 When Should I Harvest Rosemary?